 If you’re willing to try soba dishes in Japan, the possibilities are endless and these are generally very affordable dishes.
 Plus, soba noodles are good for your health, so this will be a perfect choice for your trip.

-Sushi (すし or 寿司 or 鮨) is the most famous Japanese dish outside Japan and you probably already tasted it, but, believe me, there’s nothing like the real sushi in Japan.
-Often, when you try a traditional dish outside it’s country, it is adapted to fit the new country’s likes.
+Sushi (すし or 寿司 or 鮨) is the most famous Japanese dish outside Japan and you probably already tasted it, but, believe me, there’s nothing like real sushi in Japan.
+Often, when you try a traditional dish outside its country, it is adapted to fit the new country’s likes.

 There are different types of sushi in Japan that you might want to try.
 Here’s some of them:

 - Makizushi (巻き寿司): This is probably the most famous type of sushi for foreigners in Japan.
-It is a cylindrical piece wrapped in nori (a type of seaweed), but it can also be wrapped in a thin omelette, soy paper and even cucumber.
+It is a cylindrical piece wrapped in nori (a type of seaweed), but it can also be wrapped in a thin omelet, soy paper, and even cucumber.

 - Inarizushi (稲荷寿司) is simply a pouch of fried tofu with sushi rice inside.